When You Find the Right Rock

 Then?
 Sometimes wishes happen.

-The Friendship Book, illustrated by Stephanie Graegin (Houghton Mifflin Harcourt, 2019)
+Illustrated by Stephanie Graegin (Houghton Mifflin Harcourt, 2019)

 Sometimes being friends begins all at once.

-And sometimes it takes awhile to get acquainted.
+And sometimes it takes a while to get acquainted.

 But then, as some small knowing grows, you start feeling that feeling that comes with having a friend.